 The Forest Glen/Montgomery Hills Sector Plan is among the first master plans to commence following the Montgomery County Council's adoption of the Vision Zero Action Plan.
 This plan, adopted in November 2017, identifies Georgia Avenue as a high-risk roadway and includes the roadway in the county's high injury network.
 Georgia Avenue, between the intersections of Plyers Mill Road and Forest Glen Road, is identified as a high priority corridor for engineering improvements based on the total number of severe and fatal crashes, the number of crashes per mile per year and the number of crashes per vehicle miles traveled.
 As shown in Figure 1, between 2015 and 2018, there were 14 fatal or severe injury crashes on Georgia Avenue along this segment.
 Although travel by motor vehicle represents the majority of person trips along the corridor, pedestrians and bicyclists accounted for four of these crashes.
 Roadways with at five or more severe fatal collisions and one or more collision per mile, per year were added to the county's high-injury network.
-The crash rate on the segment of the corridor, without intervention, this number is likely to increase.
+The crash rate on the segment of the corridor is 12.51 per mile, which is why it was included in the high-injury network.
+Given forecasted population increases along the corridor, without intervention, this number is likely to increase.
 This high-level analysis suggests that infrastructure improvements are critical to improve safety on Georgia Avenue, particularly for vulnerable users such as pedestrians and bicyclists.